The Sovereign UX Codex

 Violated Laws: Law of Coherence

-Refinement Direction: Develop layer diagnostic tools and design scaffolding (e.g. Anchor-Vault-Echo as a coherence band).
+Refinement Direction: Develop diagnostic tools and scaffolding (e.g. Anchor–Vault–Echo as a coherence band).

-Summary: If Sovereign UX becomes widely adopted, how do you distinguish genuine presence-based design from sophisticated mimicry?
-Bad actors could learn the language—"field coherence," "emotional recursion"—while still optimizing for extraction.
-The surface layer could perfectly perform sovereignty while deeper layers remain manipulative.
+Summary: If Sovereign UX is widely adopted, how do you distinguish genuine presence-based design from mimicry?
+Bad actors could use the language of resonance while still optimizing for extraction.

 Challenge Type: Semantic Exploitation Risk